Jun 2, 2020

 The type of vehicle you drive impacts your insurance costs.
 More expensive and rare vehicles cost more to insure.
 For example, you can expect to pay more for auto insurance for a luxury sports car than a sedan or SUV.

-Driving an environmentally friendly car is not only good for the environment, it’s good for your wallet too!
-Many insurance companies offer a discount of up to 10% for drivers with hybrid or electric vehicles.
-Going green pays off in the form of car insurance savings.
+Driving hybrid car or electric car is not only good for the environment, it’s good for your wallet too!
+Many insurers offer a discount of up to 10% for drivers with hybrid or electric vehicles.
+Going green pays off in the form of savings.

 Have multiple vehicles in your household?
-Insurance companies offer a discount of up to 10% for combining all vehicles under the same policy.
+Insurance companies offer a multi car insurance discount of up to 10% for combining all vehicles under the same policy.
 This means each vehicle insured will save up to 10% off their premium.
 The more cars you have, the more you will save overall.

 Using winter tires makes driving safer.
 It provides drivers with better traction, helps them stop quicker and more effectively in snowy conditions, gives you peace of mind, and it will save you money on auto insurance.
 Save up to 5% for using winter tires.
 Notify your insurer to make sure you are taking advantage of this discount.